carbon-design-system/carbon-design-kit/README.md

 ### Designers

 * The Carbon Design Kit now uses the new typeface **IBM Plex**.
 It is open sourced and free to download from the [IBM GitHub repo](https://github.com/IBM/plex)
-* Download the latest version of the Carbon Design Kit by clicking on the latest kit file in this repo (`Carbon_Design-Kit_x.x.x.sketch`) then on the next age click the download button or “View Raw”.
+* Download the latest version of the Carbon Design Kit by clicking on the latest kit file in this repo (`Carbon_Design-Kit_x.x.x.sketch`) then on the next page click the download button or “View Raw”.
 (Note: downloading from the main repo page will download the entire repo including previous version)

 * The Design Kit requires having the latest version of <a href="https://www.sketchapp.com/">Sketch</a> installed.
 * Open the Design Kit file in Sketch